turtlekazu/Furiganable/README.md

 # Furiganable

-Furiganable is a simple library that allows you to add furigana (reading) to Japanese text.
-It is designed to be easy to use and flexible.
+Furiganable is a simple and flexible library for adding furigana (phonetic readings) to text components.
+It’s designed to be easy to use.

-The latest demo app APK can be found in the [releases](https://github.com/turtlekazu/Furiganable/releases) section under the "Assets" section of the latest release.

 This library is heavily inspired by the [android-compose-furigana](https://github.com/mainrs/android-compose-furigana/) library.